asyncapi/website/pages/docs/concepts/asyncapi-document/reusing-traits.md

 ## Applying traits to messages

-Traits can also be applied to `message` objects in the messages section of the AsyncAPI document.
-This is done using the `$ref` keyword within the `traits` section of the message object.
+Traits can also be applied to `message` objects in the messages section of the AsyncAPI document, which is is done using the `$ref` keyword within the `traits` section of the message object.

 ```mermaid
 graph TD